Automation & AI

 • Customer/job status notifications

-• Hand-off between teams
+• Hand-off between teams with less manager chasing

 SOP & Knowledge Systems